pocketvince/MP3adCleaner/README.md

 Python script (with a lazy mode in the shell) to remove pollution from MP3 files such as advertising.

 ## Update:
+20250125: new function: Extract from intro to end by defining a shorter search period starting from the intro jingle, example, search for the intro jingle only in the first 30 seconds of full_file

 20230412: new function: Extract from intro to outro (from first half of the intro and the second half of the outro)

 ## Installation